andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 gk          - follow rel-link
 lead lg/lG  - go to definition/ in split gd ,gd     - go to definition /in split

+## Scratch window
+leader os  - ScratchWindow
+<c-w>c     - just close the window / buffer will reopen after leader os
+leader bd/D - delete the buffer. bD for :bd! is not needed